nyasyamorina/nyaszip/DOCUMENT.md

 - add the Strong Encryption to encrypt file path (maybe will not added, because the Strong Encryption will make the zip file only use one password)

-- add ZIP64 format to supported the zip file lager than 4GiB

 - add the multi volume archive support